KModestas2/KModestas2/README.md

 ### 👋 Hi, I'm Modestas, a Fullstack Web Developer currently based in London.

-🔨 I have built and contributed a wide range of applications ranging from discord bots, interactive livestreams, mobile apps and a variety of production-grade web apps.
+🧰 I have built and contributed a wide range of applications ranging from discord bots, interactive livestreams, mobile apps, crypto projects and SaaS apps.
 Wether it be creating beautiful and responsive UI's or robust backends and API's, I find joy in all aspects of the development process.

 🔭 At the moment, I really enjoy using the ["T3 stack"](https://create.t3.gg/) pioneerd by Theo Browne.
 The DX is on another level!